Ruth Elizabeth Becker: Aboard the Titanic

 On the morning of April 10, 1912, in Southampton, England, Ruth, her mother, brother, and sister boarded the Titanic as second-class passengers.
 Ruth later recalled the ship, saying their cabin was, in her words, “very much like a large, new hotel room… with a bed for each of us and a wash‑basin for our toilette.”
 She described the second-class dining room as luxurious, its chairs fixed to the floor, and the menu as well‑stocked, with seating served in two sittings at 6 pm and 7 pm.
 She also remembered pushing Richard in a pram supplied by the White Star Line.

 The voyage proceeded smoothly until around midnight on April 14, 1912, when the ship struck an iceberg and began sinking.
 The Beckers reached the boat deck about an hour later.
 Ruth returned to their cabin to fetch blankets and was subsequently separated from her family.
 Richard and Marion, along with their mother, boarded Lifeboat 11, while Ruth was placed in Lifeboat 13 by an officer who carried her aboard.
 That boat was nearly crushed by Lifeboat 15 during lowering and stopped just 60 cm away.
-Onboard, she heard crew members playing what she believed to be the hymn Nearer, My God, to Thee.
+On board, she heard crew members playing what she believed to be the hymn Nearer, My God, to Thee.

-In the lifeboat, Ruth distributed blankets to fellow passengers and comforted third-class passenger Leah Aks, promising to help find her baby who was on another boat.
+In the lifeboat, Ruth distributed blankets to fellow passengers and comforted third-class passenger Thelma Thomas, promising to help find her baby who was on another boat.
 At dawn, survivors were rescued by the RMS Carpathia.
-Onboard, Ruth helped Leah Aks search for her child until she was reunited with her own mother.
-The Beckers were eventually reunited, and Leah Aks found her son safe in Lifeboat 11.
+On board, Ruth helped Thelma Thomas search for her child until she was reunited with her own mother.
+The Beckers were eventually reunited, and Mrs. Thomas found her son safe, having been rescued in Lifeboat 11.

 Later life and career

 The Carpathia arrived in New York on April 18, 1912.
 The Beckers disembarked amid crowds of reporters; Nellie Becker encouraged the public to ask Ruth directly about the events.

-Ruth pursued her schooling in Ohio and Kansas, later marrying classmate Daniel Blanchard and having two children.
-The couple divorced after 20 years, and Ruth worked as a schoolteacher.
+Ruth pursued her schooling in Ohio and Kansas, later marrying classmate Daniel Blanchard and having three children.
+The couple divorced after 20 years, and Ruth worked as a school teacher.

 Her mother, Nellie, never fully recovered mentally from the tragedy, and became estranged from Marion.
 When Nellie died in 1961, her will left everything to Richard and named Ruth as executor.

 Richard Becker married twice and died in 1975.

 Ruth rarely spoke about the Titanic until retirement, when she began attending Titanic Historical Society events.